Barbara Kesel: Biography

-She worked as both a writer and an editor at CrossGen from 2000 to 2004 where she scripted the series Meridian, The First, Sigil and Solus as well as issues of CrossGen Chronicles.
-In 2007, Tokopop released the first volume of Legends of the Dark Crystal, an OEL manga based on Jim Henson's film The Dark Crystal, written by Kesel.
+From 2000 to 2004, Kesel worked as both a writer and an editor at CrossGen, where she scripted the series Meridian, The First, Sigil and Solus as well as issues of CrossGen Chronicles.
+In 2007, Tokyopop released the first volume of Legends of the Dark Crystal, an OEL manga based on Jim Henson's film The Dark Crystal, written by Kesel.
 Volume 2 was published in 2010.

-As of 2008, she was part of the book packaging company "The Pack" with Lee Nordling, Brian Augustyn, Gordon Kent, and Dave Olbrich.
-The same year, Barbara Kesel began to work for IDW Publishing, writing a four-part Ghostwhisperer comic miniseries, another miniseries based on the adventure novel series Rogue Angel and the comic adaptation of the animated film Igor.
+As of 2008, she was part of the packaging company "The Pack" with Lee Nordling, Brian Augustyn, Gordon Kent, and Dave Olbrich.
+The same year, Kesel began to work for IDW Publishing, writing a four-part Ghostwhisperer comic miniseries, another miniseries based on the adventure novel series Rogue Angel and the comic adaptation of the animated film Igor.
 In 2015, she wrote a Wonder Woman story for DC's digital series Sensation Comics, later published in print as Sensation Comics #13.
-When fellow comic book writer Kurt Busiek put together creative teams for the eight standalone, oversized issues of his Marvels Snapshots series, he hired Barbara Kesel to write the first issue starring the 1980s Avengers which was published in 2021.
+When fellow comic book writer Kurt Busiek put together creative teams for the eight standalone, oversized issues of his Marvels Snapshots series, he hired Kesel to write the first issue starring the 1980s Avengers, which was published in 2021.

-Currently (in 2022), she's working for tech-startup Urus Entertainment, creating a forthcoming new twist on comics.
+As of 2022, Kesel started working for a tech-startup called Urus Entertainment.

 Kesel is an outspoken opponent of sexism in the comic book industry.
 She is known for her strong female characters and created Grace, the ruler of the Golden City location in Comics' Greatest World.

 Personal life

-She was married to fellow comic book writer Karl Kesel but they have since divorced.
+She was married to fellow comic book writer Karl Kesel; they have since divorced.

 Awards

-Kesel has been nominated for the 1991 "Best Editor" Eisner Award for Badlands, Aliens: Genocide and Star Wars.
+Kesel was nominated for the 1991 "Best Editor" Eisner Award for Badlands, Aliens: Genocide and Star Wars.
 In 1995, she was nominated for "Best Anthology" and "Best Graphic Album of Previously Published Material" Harvey Awards for, respectively, Instant Piano and Hellboy: Seed of Destruction.
 She won the 1996 "Best Graphic Album of Previously Published Work" Harvey Award, for Hellboy: The Wolves of St. August.
-Received a Comic-Con International Inkpot Award on July 22nd, 2022 for "Achievement in Comic Arts".
+She received a Comic-Con International Inkpot Award on July 22, 2022, for "Achievement in Comic Arts".